mahdiyazdani/Hypermarket/docs/mailchimp-widget.md

 !> This feature is available only to **Hypermarket Plus** users!
 [Upgrade now](https://www.mypreview.one).

+?> Note that this component is built to keep stuff simple.
+If you need more advanced features such as creating complex newsletter subscription forms or if you need a form builder, feel free to visit [WordPress plugin repository](https://wordpress.org/plugins/search/mailchimp) website and find out more about existing MailChimp newsletter plugins.

 To get the form code to add to your site, follow these steps:

 ![MailChimp forml](img/mailchimp-form-action.png)